The Regent’s Park College library service consists of three libraries each with its own distinct focus.

 David Nicholls Memorial Collection

 The David Nicholls Memorial Collection, based on the private collection of Britain’s foremost Haiti expert, comprises some 4,000 volumes.
 The majority of the texts deal specifically with Haiti, the Dominican Republic and other Caribbean societies, in addition to David’s collection of theological, sociological and political works.
 Like the other libraries on site, the Nicholls collection is currently closed.

-The library collections are catalogued and searchable using SOLO the university library catalogue.
+The library collections are catalogued and searchable using SOLO, the university library catalogue.